Breadwinner model: Disadvantages

 One associated disadvantage is that 'male breadwinner regimes make women dependent within marriage cohabitation especially when they have young children'.
 In societies where the breadwinner model is present, it is common for the non-earner (predominantly women) to have broken career paths, providing unpaid labour to the family or working part-time.
 This contributes to the fact that, on average, women obtain lower levels of lifetime earnings than men.
 This income disparity can often lead to an increase in financial insecurity or poverty – predominantly affecting women – if the relationship collapses.
 Another risk that has been identified with this has been a higher exposure to domestic violence, which has been associated with the non-earner's lack of independent resources.

 Since the US economy has evolved past the breadwinner economy, studies have examined the well-being of working mothers.
 Data spanning over 10 years showed that on average working mothers are happier than stay at home mothers, report better health and lower depression.

 Effect on gender identity

 As breadwinning has been part of male identity in societies that have a breadwinner economy, people may continue to expect men to take on a breadwinner role, and some may be against women taking on the breadwinning role.
-However, people in younger generations report less strict expectations gendered expectations for men to be a breadwinner.
+However, people in younger generations report less strict gendered expectations for men to be a breadwinner.
 When surveyed, people in all generations report that it is more important that their spouse is a good partner or parent than that their partner is a breadwinner.